joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 In Om Next application state changes are managed by a *reconciler*.
-The reconciler accepts novelty, merges it into the application state, finds all affected components, and schedules a re-render.
+The reconciler accepts novelty, merges it into the application state, finds all affected components based on their declared queries, and schedules a re-render.

 ### Naive Design